Computing the Lie algebra of the differential Galois group: the reducible case: Introduction

 \textbf{Structure of the paper. } The paper is organized as follows.
 In $\S \ref{secgalois}$, we recall some basic facts of differential Galois theory.
 We present the theory of reduced forms, notably the Kolchin Kovacic reduction theorem, which is the heart of our paper.
-In $\S \ref{sec:dec}$ we prove that the reduction matrix may be chosen to have a particular shape: it is an unipotent triangular matrix.
+In $\S \ref{sec:dec}$ we prove that the reduction matrix may be chosen to have a particular shape: it is a unipotent triangular matrix.
 The action of such a gauge transformation on the matrix $A(x)$ of the system is governed by the adjoint action of the block-diagonal part of $A(x)$ on its off-diagonal parts.
-Although the results of this first part of $\S \ref{sec:dec}$ may be seen as straightforward generalizations of \cite{ApDrWe16a}, we have preferred to give the detailed proof in order to be self-contained.
-Then, we remind the construction of the isotypical flag, which will be adapted to the adjoint action in the reduction process.
-In $\S \ref{sec:exred}$ we give examples of the reduction process of $\S \ref{sec3}$ in order to introduce naturally the latter.
-We have chosen to take examples in increasing degrees of complexity in order to show step by step what are the difficulties.
-In $\S \ref{sec3}$ we explain how to put a block-triangular linear differential system into reduced form.
+The results of this first part of $\S \ref{sec:dec}$ are generalizations of \cite{ApDrWe16a}.
+Then, we recall the construction of an isotypical flag, which will be adapted to the adjoint action in the reduction process.
+In $\S \ref{sec:exred}$ we give examples of the reduction process of $\S \ref{sec4}$.
+We have chosen to take examples in increasing degrees of complexity in order to show step by step what the difficulties are.
+In $\S \ref{sec4}$, we present the main contribution of the paper.
+We explain how to put a block-triangular linear differential system into reduced form.
 Applying linear algebra and standard module-theoretic tools (isotypical decomposition, flags of indecomposable modules, etc.), we generalize the techniques of \cite{ApDrWe16a} to this \emph{non-abelian} setting\footnote{The main difference between this paper and \cite{ApDrWe16a} is that, in the previous paper, the Lie algebra of $A_{\mathrm{diag}}(x)$ was abelian.
 This had the consequence that the eigenvalues of the adjoint action belonged to $\mathbf{k}$ and a convenient Lie subalgebra of $A(x)$ admitted a basis of constant matrices in which the matrix associated to the adjoint action was in Jordan normal form.
 The reduction problem was then reduced to rational solutions of first order scalar linear differential equations.
 This is no longer true here.}.
 The gauge transformation which reduces the system is then derived from the computation of rational solutions of successive linear differential systems with parametrized right-hand-side, see Theorem \ref{theoreme-reduction}.
-In $\S \ref{sec:algo}$, we explain how the results of $\S \ref{sec3}$ may be combined with others results in order to have a general algorithm for reducing a general linear differential system.
-In $\S \ref{sec:lie}$, we explain, given a system in reduced form, how to compute the Lie algebra $\glie$ of the differential Galois group.
-In $\S \ref{sec7}$, we describe how, having computed the Galois-Lie algebra $\glie$ {of a reduced linear differential system}, one can recover the differential Galois group $G$ (using connectedness).
-The material in $\S \ref{sec:lie}$ and $\S \ref{sec7}$ is mostly known.\\
+We believe that this part will generally be algorithmically efficient because it uses mostly linear algebra and rational solutions of linear differential systems of bounded size.
+We show this in several examples; see also the maple worksheet \cite{DrWe20a}.
+In $\S \ref{sec:algo}$, we {present another contribution.} We show how the results of $\S \ref{sec4}$ may be combined with other results in order to have a general algorithm for reducing a general linear differential system.